GamerCoder215/Arsenal-Resources/README.md

 # Arsenal-Resources

-An open source repository for the official x16 and x32 versions of the textures for the Arsenal Mod and Plugin, by its developer, GamerCoder.
+An open source repository for the official 16x16 version of the textures for the Arsenal Mod and Plugin, by its developer, GamerCoder.